dekuNukem/duckyPad-Pro/doc/ks_info.md

 ### Optional Add-ons

-Feel free to pick-and-choose any extras you want.
+Pick-and-choose any extras you want.

 #### Switches & Keycaps